maverick0025/Low-Level-System-Design/README.md

 ## Factory Pattern
 - step 1: a common misconception of factory pattern. looks like factory pattern but it is not.
 It's a programmign Idiom
 - step 2: A framework that ties the store and the pizza creation together, yet still allow things to remain flexible (different baking procedure, cutting procedure, etc...)
-  - new york store, chicago store both does pizzas as they please.
+  - New York store, chicago store both does pizzas as they please.
 Both have different kind of sauces, toppings, crust for each pizza type like cheese, clam, veggie, etc...
-  - chicago also cuts the pizza in squares instead of default diagonal cut.
+  - Chicago also cuts the pizza in squares instead of default diagonal cut.
   - **Factory method**: handles object creation and encapsulates it in a subclass.
     -  Defines an interface(abstract method or interface method) for creating an object but lets the subclasses decide which class to instantiate.
     - Factory method lets a class defer instantiation to subclasses.